luigiselmi/algorithms/README.md

 95% confidence interval = [0.592480, 0.592861]
 ```

 Three algorithms are discussed as possible solution: quick-find, quick-union and weighted quick-union.

-You can execute the code using Maven
+The first two algorithms are quadratic-time while weighted
+quick-union is logarithmic and so can be used for real world applications.

+A lattice can be visualized using a Java application provided in the assignment and executing the command as in the example below

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.percolation.PercolationVisualizer" -Dexec.args="resources/assignments/percolation/luigi_selmi.txt"